BSA-US/dual-power-app/CONTRIBUTING.md

 New to rebasing?
 It can be daunting the first time, but we'll get through this together.

+For an explanation of what rebasing means in git, check out [this guide](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

 #### Rebasing when collaborating from a fork

-1. The first time you do this, add this repo as a remote in your forked repo:
+1. If you're working from a fork of the repository, you will want to add the main BSA repository as a git remote, usually called `upstream`:
     ```sh
     git remote add upstream https://github.com/BSA-US/dual-power-app.git
     git fetch upstream